tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 ./simulation.py
 ```

-If it works it should finish in a few seconds or minutes.
+If it works it should finish in a few seconds.
 The output should look similar to
 ```
 Assuming zero flex